EBN Basic Training

 If you want to redirect subdomains to your domain, then you'll need to use a third-party DNS provider and set up CNAME records.
 See how to do this in this help center article.

-Some users want to change .htaccess file.
+Some users want to change the .htaccess file.
 Be warned though, this file is very important for keeping the blog working, so change only if you know what you're doing.
 You can change it with any plugin.
-If you want to block bots and crawlers, use our free Spider Blocker plugin that automatically changes .htaccess file.
+If you want to block bots and crawlers, use our free Spider Blocker plugin that automatically changes the .htaccess file.

 The last email will give you some last pointers on how to resolve any issues you encounter.